-Origin of Logistics as a recognized discipline is generally attributed to military and defense organizations.
+Origin of Logistics as a recognized discipline is attributed to military and defense organizations.
 Defense departments make use of detailed and extensive planning to gather supplies and move men and materials to various locations and bases.
-The success of any military exercise depends upon the ability of the establishment to be able to gather information, analyze, assimilate and take appropriate logistical measures to continuously support their units.
+The success of any military exercise depends upon the ability of the establishment to be able to gather information, analyze, assimilate and take appropriate logistical measures to support their units continuously.

 Similarly in any business organization, the successful operations depend upon visibility and control over the logistics process managed through and with excellent logistics service provider backbone and network.

-Supply chain design in an organization would detail, plan and strategize the procurement strategy, manufacturing location selection, design and develop distribution network and strategy for finished goods etc. While logistics planning would deal with the details of procurement logistics, finished goods distribution, sales order fulfillment and inventory management etc. Logistics planning derives the strategic direction and framework for its design planning from SCM Strategy.
+Supply chain design in an organization would detail, plan and strategize the procurement strategy, manufacturing location selection, design and develop distribution network and strategy for finished goods, etc. While logistics planning would deal with the details of procurement logistics, finished goods distribution, sales order fulfillment, and inventory management, etc. Logistics planning drives the strategic direction and framework for its design planning from SCM Strategy.

 Take the case of production procurement, SCM strategy will define the process, selection of vendors, procurement strategy and the mode of order fulfillment coupled with cycle time and lead time to supply to the production floor.
 Logistics in this case details out the mode of transportation from the vendor, the consignment planning, process for order trigger, consolidation of shipments, detailing transportation modes and vendors, defines transit times, documentation process and implements the plan, controls and monitors the flow of goods from point of origin up to the point of delivery to the plant for production.

-In the case of Finished Goods distribution, SCM strategy will define overall network design for stock holding and further channels of distribution.
-Logistics deals with the entire gamut of designing transportation network, partnering with 3rd party logistics providers to establish distribution centers and warehouses, planning inventory management and operations process including packing, promotional bundling etc, primary, secondary distribution network and vendors and at the end the complete documentation and information process for the entire chain of activities.
+In the case of Finished Goods distribution, SCM strategy will define overall network design for stock holding and other channels of distribution.
+Logistics deals with the entire gamut of designing transportation network, partnering with 3rd party logistics providers to establish distribution centers and warehouses, planning inventory management and operations process including packing, promotional bundling, etc., primary, secondary distribution network and vendors and at the end the complete documentation and information process for the entire chain of activities.